TheCommandoChicken/retrofix-revisited-retropie-ex/README.md

 **The original theme idea was designed and created by 20GotoTen.
 I made changes to the XML to make the theme compatible with RetroPie and added updated artwork.
 The original version of the theme can be found [here](https://github.com/20GotoTen/es-theme-retrofix)**

-## Changes Made
+## Changes Made Since RetroFix-Revisited

-- Removed all Batocera specific elements to make the theme compatible with RetroPie and ES-DE
+- Added logos and backgrounds for the following systems:
-- Updated system image names to match the standard used by RetroPie and ES-DE
+   - Desktop
-- Created a 16:10 Layout Variant
+   - DOS
-- Added navigation sound set for ES-DE
+   - Famicom
-- Updated system images and logos
+   - SG-1000

 ## **Preview**